Joseeptessele/Dicee/README.md

 # Dicee

-An IOs application roll two dices random randomly but clicking on a button or by motion detection.
+An IOs application to simulate two dices randomly rolled by clicking on a button or by motion detection.

 # What I Learned

-* ✅IBOutlets & IBActions
+* IBOutlets & IBActions ✅
-* ✅Variables, Constants e Data types
+* Variables, Constants e Data types ✅
-* ✅Randomisation
+* Randomisation ✅
-* ✅Arrays
+* Arrays ✅
-* ✅Functions & Motion detection
+* Functions & Motion detection ✅

 # Screenshot